matthiasgeihs/fhe_string/README.md

 ### Known limitations

-- *Cleartext API not implemented:* Due to time constraints, a dedicated cleartext API, where parts of the input are provided in cleartext, has not been implemented.
+- *Cleartext API not implemented:* Due to time constraints and because of the encryption-first principle mentioned above, a dedicated cleartext API, where parts of the input are provided in cleartext, has not been implemented.
 However, these operations can obviously be emulated, albeit at lower performance in some cases, by also encrypting the cleartext inputs and then calling the ciphertext API.

 - *Unpadded strings not implemented:* The original bounty description stated that all strings should be 0-padded.
 Later, this requirement was relaxed (see note in [bounty description](https://github.com/zama-ai/bounty-program/issues/80)) to allow for unpadded strings that are also indentifiable as such without decryption.
 Due to time constraints and the principle mentioned above, we did not add this feature yet.

+- *String functions are implemented on `FheString` instead of `ServerKey`:* The bounty description asks for the string functions to be implemented on the server key type.
+However, we found it to be more intuitive to have the functions on the `FheString` type, as is the case with the regular string functions.
+(Obviously, this can easily be changed on request.)

+- *Code is provided as a standalone library instead of as a `tfhe-rs` example:* The bounty description asks for the code be provided as an example of the `tfhe-rs` codebase.
+However, we found that compilation times are much longer when developing an example compared to when developing a standalone library.
+As this was limiting code iteration time, we decided to develop and provide the code in form of a standalone library.
+(Obviously, this can easily be changed on request.)

 - *Function `split` deviates from standard behavior when called with empty pattern*: Running `split` with an empty pattern is a special case.
 Some languages like `Python` disallow it entirely. `Rust` in this case returns a character-wise representation of the input string.
 Our implementation currently does not handle the empty pattern as a special case and produces a list of empty characters with length the input string as a result due to the way the algorithm works.
 See below for an example output comparison.
 ```